deepaksood619/deepaksood619.github.io/docs/python/others/boto-and-boto3/readme.md

     print(obj.key, obj.last_modified)
 ```

 Note that in this case you do not have to make a second API call to get the objects; they're available to you as a collection on the bucket.
-These collections of subresources are lazily-loaded.
+These collections of sub-resources are lazily-loaded.

-You can see that theResourceversion of the code is much simpler, more compact, and has more capability (it does pagination for you).
-TheClientversion of the code would actually be more complicated than shown above if you wanted to include pagination.
+You can see that the Resource version of the code is much simpler, more compact, and has more capability (it does pagination for you).
+The Client version of the code would actually be more complicated than shown above if you wanted to include pagination.

-## Session
+### Session

 - stores configuration information (primarily credentials and selected region)
 - allows you to create service clients and resources